John Ward (RAF officer): Warsaw uprising

 He joined the Polish Resistance in August 1944 when the Warsaw Uprising broke out and was recruited by Stefan and Zofia Korbonski to prepare English dispatches that were transmitted to London via Morse Code.
-He prepared 64 eyewitness reports of the fighting as a war correspondent (behind enemy lines) for London's The Times.
-Ward participated in the clandestine activities of the Polish resistance movement's "Błyskawica" (Lighting) radio station during the uprising, airing the English-language broadcasts, in addition to contributing over 100 reports.
+He prepared 64 eyewitness reports of the fighting as a war correspondent (behind enemy lines) for The Times.
+Ward participated in the clandestine activities of the Polish resistance movement's Błyskawica ("Lighting") radio station during the uprising, airing the English-language broadcasts, as well as contributing more than 100 reports.
 He spoke Polish with a heavy accent.
-Despite the risk of execution if he was captured Ward wore the red and white armband and the Polish cap eagle of the Polish Home Army.
+Despite the risk of execution if he was captured Ward wore the red and white armband and the Polish cap eagle of the Home Army.
 He was wounded in action in the thigh by mortar shrapnel; the Polish force decorated him with the Cross of Valour for his bravery, awarded personally by General Tadeusz Bór-Komorowski.

-Ward fought with the Polish resistance after the uprising until the end of the war and continued to be promoted by the Royal Air Force on a regular basis achieving the rank of Warrant Officer.
-Ward was promoted to commissioned rank in the Polish Home Army and General Bor-Komorowski arranged for his movement from Warsaw to Kielce for evacuation by air as the uprising ended on 4 October 1944 with the Polish Home Army survivors going into German captivity.
+Ward fought alongside the Polish resistance after the uprising until the end of the war and continued to be promoted by the Royal Air Force on a regular basis achieving the rank of Warrant Officer.
+Ward was promoted to commissioned rank in the Home Army and General Bór-Komorowski arranged for his movement from Warsaw to Kielce for evacuation by air as the uprising ended on 4 October 1944 with the Home Army survivors going into German captivity.
 He maintained contact with Major Michael Pickles, the Head of SOE Polish Section.